Mike Stock: The Hit Factory: Bananarama, Mel and Kim, Princess (1985–1986)

-In 1985 the trio built a new studio at 'The Vineyard' recording studio complex, The Borough, that would later be dubbed 'The Hit Factory'.
-Whilst working with the band Brilliant, Stock wrote a song for their backing singer Desiree Heslop called "Say I'm Your Number One", which became a hit in the UK under her stage name 'Princess'.
+In 1985, the trio built a new studio at the Vineyard recording studio complex, the Borough, which would later be dubbed "the Hit Factory".
+Whilst working with the band Brilliant, Stock wrote a song for their backing singer Desiree Heslop called "Say I'm Your Number One", which became a hit in the UK under her stage name Princess.
 Towards the end of 1985 the group Bananarama approached SAW to record a cover of Shocking Blue's "Venus".
 The track became a huge hit in the UK and went to No. 1 in America in July 1986.
 Bananarama would continue to enjoy success with SAW with hits such as "Love in the First Degree", "I Heard a Rumour" and "I Want You Back".
-In 1986 Mel and Kim's first single "Showing Out (Get Fresh at the Weekend)" went to number 3 in the UK charts and their follow-up "Respectable" reached number 1.
+In 1986, Mel and Kim's first single "Showing Out (Get Fresh at the Weekend)" went to number 3 in the UK chart and their follow-up "Respectable" reached number 1.

 Rick Astley, Ferry Aid (1987)

-In 1987, Rick Astley recorded what would arguably be the team's biggest hit - "Never Gonna Give You Up", though initially Stock and Aitken were unsure of its appeal with Astley's strong but unorthodox voice.
-When it was released by RCA, "Never Gonna Give You Up" went straight to No. 1 in 17 different countries including America and the UK where it became the biggest selling record of 1987.
+In 1987, Rick Astley recorded what would arguably be the team's biggest hit, "Never Gonna Give You Up", though initially Stock and Aitken were unsure of its appeal with Astley's strong but unorthodox voice.
+When it was released by RCA, "Never Gonna Give You Up" went straight to No. 1 in 17 different countries, including America and the UK, where it became the biggest selling record of 1987.
 Astley's fourth single, "Together Forever" also topped the Billboard Hot 100.
-That year SAW produced "Let It Be" in aid of the victims involved in the Zeebrugge Ferry disaster, and Stock got the chance to work with his musical inspiration Paul McCartney whose original recordings of the Beatles classic were sent to the production team by producer George Martin.
-"Let It Be" went straight to No. 1 where it stayed for three weeks, knocking Stock's own "Respectable" by Mel and Kim off the top spot.
-Two years later Stock would again collaborate with McCartney on the Gerry and the Pacemakers hit - "Ferry Cross the Mersey", recorded to raise funds for the victims and their families of the Hillsborough Disaster in 1989 which also went straight to No. 1.
+That year SAW produced "Let It Be" in aid of the victims involved in the Zeebrugge Ferry disaster, and Stock got the chance to work with his musical inspiration Paul McCartney, whose original recordings of the Beatles' version were sent to the production team by producer George Martin.
+"Let It Be" went straight to No. 1 and stayed there for three weeks, knocking Stock's own composition "Respectable" by Mel and Kim off the top spot.
+Two years later Stock would again collaborate with McCartney on the Gerry and the Pacemakers hit "Ferry Cross the Mersey", recorded to raise funds for the victims and their families of the Hillsborough Disaster in 1989, which also went straight to No. 1.